What’s one way to get the attention of adults and children alike? Say the magic words: “Once upon a time….”

 Research that focuses on an issue can help solve problems and address challenges.
-See how Skye Augustine uses the Rescue arc for her story.
+See how Skye Augustine and Daniel Raberinary use the Rescue arc for their stories here:

 Many research questions arise because of a mystery, which science helps us solve.
-Watch how Kyle Gillespie employs the Mystery arc for his story.
+Watch how Kyle Gillespie and Dr. Nohora Galvis employ the Mystery arc for their stories here:

-We’ve been thinking and sharing about the importance of stories in science communication for a long time here at COMPASS, and it’s exciting to see how far storytelling for science has come.
-There are some great resources available now to inspire and support you to identify and share your stories, and this paper includes many of them.
+We’ve been thinking and sharing about the importance of stories in science communication for a long time here at COMPASS (link to Erica’s first story post), and it’s exciting to see how far storytelling for science has come.
+There are some great resources available now to inspire and support you to identify and share your stories, and this paper shares many of them.
 We’re eager to hear the stories you’ll tell!